incrediblesound/story-graph/README.md

 ```shell
 $ node examples/forest.js
 ```
-You will see output something like this:
+You will see output someactor like this:
 ```
 The river joins with the shadow for a moment.
 The river does a whirling dance with the shadow.
 A bluejay discovers the river dancing with the shadow.
 A bluejay observes the patterns of the river dancing with the shadow.
 A bluejay dwells in the stillness of life.
 A duck approaches the whisper.
 A duck and the whisper pass eachother quietly.
 ```